PLATINUM2023

 SOURCE: Self-reported by organization

-Dog Tag Buddies seeks to help veterans with hidden injuries live more fulfilling lives through the training and support of a companion or service dog.
+Dog Tag Buddies is focused on helping veterans live more fulfilling lives through training and building a relationship with their service dog.
+This helps them find methods to recognize and manage the symptoms of their disabilities, discourages self-isolation, and helps find a renewed sense of purpose.
 An estimated 11-20% of veterans suffer from PTSD, and 20+ veterans take their lives by suicide each day, unable to cope with the effects of their hidden injuries.
-Studies have shown that veterans with hidden injuries (PTSD/TBI) who are paired with dogs lead significantly more productive lives, the need for medication decreases, and their overall quality of life as well as that of their families, employers, and community benefits.
+Studies have shown that veterans with hidden injuries (PTSD/TBI) who are paired with service dogs lead significantly more productive lives, the need for medication decreases, and their overall quality of life as well as that of their families, employers, and community benefits.
 The VA agrees with this form of treatment but does not offer financial assistance as a therapeutic in the treatment of hidden injuries.
+Dog Tag Buddies strives to create a healthier community, improve mental health, and reduce suicide.

 Our programs